intel/dffml/docs/contributing/codebase.rst

 ``dffml-model-tensorflow``.
 The source code for all *Official* plugins is within the same Git repo (https://github.com/intel/dffml).

-A *Official* plugin is any plugin maintained within the main Git repo.
+An *Official* plugin is any plugin maintained within the main Git repo.

 This means users only have to install what they need.
 TensorFlow is several hundred megabytes, not everyone wants that, or needs that to get machine learning models that perform accurately on their problem.

-All plugins have their base class that they derive from in the main package, which is located in the ``dffml`` directory at the root of the git repo.
+All plugins have their base class that they derive from the main package, which is located in the ``dffml`` directory at the root of the git repo.

 The plugin packages are located within their respective directories at the root